 On a gas grill: Light one side of the grill on high.
 Place the burgers on their rack over ice on the opposite side of the grill.
 Place the hay over the lit burner and close the grill lid.
 Smoke the burgers until bronzed with smoke: this will take 2 to 3 minutes.
 You can smoke the burgers several hours ahead, but keep refrigerated.

 Step 4: Set up your grill for direct grilling and preheat to high.
 Brush and oil the grill grate.
 Direct grill the burgers until cooked to at least 160 degrees, about 4 minutes per side.
+To test doneness, use a meat thermometer such as the Thermoworks Thermapen Mk4.

 Step 5: Brush the buns with melted butter and toast them, cut sides down, on the grill, 1 minute.